 Driving larger goods vehicles (LGV) on a car driving licence

-The maximum authorised mass (MAM) (total weight of the vehicle plus the maximum load it can carry) determines the driving licence entitlement needed.
-If the vehicle has a (MAM) which exceeds 3.5 tonnes, but not 7.5 tonnes then a category C1 licence is needed, however, if the (MAM) exceeds 7.5 tonnes then a category C licence is needed.
+The Maximum Authorised Mass (MAM) (total weight of the vehicle plus the maximum load it can carry) determines the driving licence entitlement needed.
+If the vehicle has a MAM between 3.5 tonnes and 7.5 tonnes then a category C1 licence is needed, however, if the (MAM) exceeds 7.5 tonnes then a category C licence is needed.

 Exempted large goods vehicles

 There are special licensing arrangements allowing you to drive larger vehicles without having to hold the higher Large Goods Vehicle (LGV) driving licence entitlement.
 Holders of a full category B (car) driving licence may drive any of the large vehicles listed below: